ielab/elastic4IR/README.md

 ## Installing Elasticsearch

+### Running ES in Mac/Unix

+This is as simple as downloading ES and running it from the bin.
+Note, Java is required.

 ### Using Docker to run ES

 Docker is a popular container technology (like a lightweight virtual machine).